 1872-1950 • France

-Radicalised by the Dreyfus Affair he became the major Jewish figure of French socialism in the interwar years.
-Léon Blum became Popular Front prime minister from 1936 to 1938.
-He was imprisoned in Buchenwald from 1943 to 1945 after having been handed to the Germans by the Vichy regime.
+Radicalised by the Dreyfus Affair Léon Blum became the major Jewish figure of French socialism in the interwar years.
+He became Popular Front prime minister from 1936 to 1938.
+He was imprisoned in Buchenwald from 1943 to 1945 after having been handed to the Germans by the far right Vichy regime.
 He was briefly prime minister again in 1946-47.

 During the first half of the 20th century, alongside his mentor Jean Jaurès, Blum personified the alternative to the insurrectionary road to socialism.